atomicdata-dev/atomic-data-docs/src/interoperability/rdf.md

 Cache invalidation with blank nodes also becomes a challenge.
 To make this a bit easier, Atomic Data introduces a new way of dealing with names of things that you have not given a URL yet: [Atomic Paths](../core/paths.md).

-Since Atomic Data has `subject-predicate` uniqueness, we can use the _path_ of triples as a unique identifier:
+Since Atomic Data has `subject-predicate` uniqueness (like JSON does, too), we can use the _path_ of triples as a unique identifier:

 ```
 https://example.com/john https://schema.org/employer
 ```

-So the way an Atomic Data store should store `blank nodes`, is simply as an atom with a Path as its URL.
 This prevents collisions and still makes it easy to point to a specific value.

-Serialization formats are free to use nesting to denote paths - which means that it is not necessary to include these path strings explicitly in most serialization formats.
+Serialization formats are free to use nesting to denote paths - which means that it is not necessary to include these path strings explicitly in most serialization formats, such as in JSON-AD.

-You can read more about Atomic Paths [here](../core/paths.md).

 ### Combining datatype and predicate